scientific-python/cookie/docs/pages/guides/gha_basic.md

 You can also do this
 [by supplying matchers](https://github.com/actions/toolkit/blob/main/docs/problem-matchers.md),
-which tell GitHub to look for certain patterns, such as `echo "::add-matcher::$GITHUB_WORKSPACE/.github/matchers/pylint.json"`.
+which tell GitHub to look for certain patterns.
 Do keep in mind you can only see up to 10 matches per type per step, and a total of 50 matchers.

 ### Common useful actions